Allrounder, captain, commentator

-Gifted with genuine pace and an ability to use of his height to extract bounce, Morne Morkel, born on this day, , made his mark against the touring Indian team in 2006, taking 4 for 29 for Rest of South Africa, and earned a Test call-up as a result.
-He grabbed a five-for in just his second Test and impressed in the World T20 in 2007.
+Gifted with genuine pace and an ability to use his height to extract bounce, Morne Morkel, born on this day, made his mark against the touring Indian team in 2006, taking 4 for 29 for Rest of South Africa, and earned a Test call-up as a result.
+He grabbed a five-for in just his second Test and impressed in the World T20 the following year.
 Injuries plagued him for much of 2008, but he made a comeback on South Africa's triumphant tour of England, and was part of the team that won a historic Test series in Australia in 2008-09.
 By the time Makhaya Ntini retired, Morkel had become a new-ball partner for Dale Steyn, and with the emergence of Vernon Philander in 2011, South Africa's pace attack was now one that befit their No. 1 Test ranking.
 In 2010-11, in Centurion, Steyn and Morkel shared 14 wickets to beat India by an innings.
 Morkel reached the 150-wickets milestone in his 42nd Test.
 He took 8 for 196 in the thrilling draw in Adelaide in 2012 and another seven wickets in the win in Galle in 2014, and was South Africa's leading wicket-taker in the 2015 World Cup, with 17.

-That intrepid hooker Les Favell was born.
+That intrepid player of the hook Les Favell was born.
 He was a dashing opener who had little time for the forward defensive, and once scored 22 off the first four balls of Australia's innings against Trinidad in 1955.
 But ironically his only Test century came when he did offer a straight bat: Favell batted throughout the first day for the 101 that set Australia up for an innings victory in Madras in 1959-60.
 His 12,379 first-class runs are the highest aggregate for an Australian who never toured England.
 A legend in Adelaide (he was born in New South Wales but played for South Australia), he died of cancer in 1987.

 Only a fool messed with the fearsome figure of George Brown, who was born today: in a county match he purposefully took successive bumpers on the chest, with his bat held out of the way, before bursting into laughter.
 The striking-looking Brown was a genuine allrounder, who batted left-handed, bowled right-handed and kept wicket in all of his seven Tests.
 He made over 25,000 runs and took over 600 wickets in first-class cricket for Hampshire, and when he died in 1964 his ashes were scattered over the ground at Southampton.

 Birth of the tireless Morris Nichols, who did the double of 1000 runs and 100 wickets eight times for Essex between 1929 and 1939.
 Nichols was a useful allrounder whose batting average was higher than his bowling at both Test and first-class level.
 But he only played 14 Tests, and saved his most famous performance for his county.
-At Huddersfield in 1935, Nichols took 11 for 54 and scored 146 as Essex thrashed Yorkshire, the champions, by an innings.
+At Huddersfield in 1935, he took 11 for 54 and scored 146 as Essex thrashed Yorkshire, the champions, by an innings.
 He died in Nottingham in 1961.

 Only three Tests for slow left-armer Murray Bennett, who was born today, but at least he got to play Goliath.
 In Sydney in 1984-85, he and Bob Holland spun the mighty West Indies to defeat in Clive Lloyd's last Test.
 It was their first loss in three years and 28 Tests, but Bennett only tasted life at the top level once more, when he was taken to the cleaners at The Oval in 1985 as England regained the Ashes.
-Bennett was also a pioneer of the shades that are commonplace in cricket today.
+Bennett was also a pioneer of the kind of dark glasses that are commonplace in cricket today.

 1861 Digger Robertson (Australia)